Being an environmental representative in middle school or high school: what can you do?

 The roles prescribed by the school do not always reflect the reality on the ground.
 Numerous constraints seem to prevent students from fully carrying out their responsibilities.

-The students interviewed particularly mention their difficulties communicating and getting other students to appreciate their efforts: “I mention it to them briefly, but I don’t think they pay attention; I think they don’t really care,” notes one middle school student.
-Furthermore, the role of eco-representative loses legitimacy when that of class representative is considered more important: “ People are always telling us we’re kind of useless, that the class representatives are already coming up with ideas anyway.” https://www.youtube.com/embed/D5TIha10d-o?wmode=transparent&start=0 Winner of the 2021 Eco-Representative Action Award, middle school category (Collège Courteline, Paris).
+The students interviewed noted, in particular, their difficulties in communicating and promoting their initiatives to their peers: “I mention it to them briefly, but I don’t think they pay attention; I think they don’t really care,” notes one middle school student.
+Furthermore, the role of eco-delegate loses legitimacy when that of class representative is considered more important: “ People are often telling us that we’re kind of useless, that anyway, the class representatives are already coming up with ideas.” https://www.youtube.com/embed/D5TIha10d-o?wmode=transparent&start=0 Winner of the 2021 Eco-Representative Action Award, middle school category (Collège Courteline, Paris).

 We also observe obstacles to decision-making.
 While middle school students say they have trouble deciding what actions to take, high school students point to time constraints as well as the lack of assessments that would allow them to develop projects tailored to the school’s actual needs.

-What scope for creative freedom is afforded to them so that they can become “actors and creators, combining action and reflection, and thus contribute to change?
+What scope for creative freedom is available to them so that they can become “actors and creators, combining action and reflection, and thus contribute to change?
 Providing this scope requires a genuine shift in educational practices.
-It seems essential to examine the role assigned to eco-delegates in light of specific school contexts.
+It seems essential to examine the role given to eco-delegates in light of different school contexts.

 The need for better integration within the school